What are the jobs of the RVF Officers?

 The Treasurer is responsible for the RVF budget, LAP, and all financial expenditures.

-The Corresponding Secretary is part of the LAP team and is also responsible for all official RVF mailings and communications.
+The Secretary is part of the LAP team and is also responsible for all official RVF mailings and communications, as well as recording meeting minutes.

 What are the jobs of the Unit and Building Reps?